 Do you have a Safe Sanctuary policy?

-We have a Safe Sanctuary policy that assists us in creating and providing a safe environment for our children, youth, and vulnerable adults.
+Yes, the Belmont UMC Safe Sanctuary policy assists us in creating and providing a safe environment for our children, youth, and vulnerable adults.

 Are children welcome in worship?